She Loves Biscotti

 Garlic scapes are those curly flower stalks from the bulbs of hard-neck garlic.
 They are great to cook and bake with.
 They have a mild garlic flavor without that signature pungent quality of garlic.

-You can find more details on this Garlic Scape Pesto post.
+You can find more details on these thin, green stalks in this recipe for garlic scape pesto.

 Fluffy garlic scape cheddar biscuits in a wicker basket, set on a blue checkered tea towel.

-You might be thinking right now that making cheesy garlic biscuits from scratch is complicated.
+You might be thinking right now that making cheddar garlic biscuits from scratch is complicated.

 Nothing could be further from the truth.
-In just a few simple steps, you can make the fluffiest, best tasting quick bread recipe… all without a box mix!
+In fact, you only need a few simple steps to make the fluffiest, best-tasting biscuits… all without a box mix!

 These cheesy biscuits will quickly become one of your favorite recipes!